NourEldin-Ali/nl-to-orchestration-recommender/README.md

 ## Evaluation Results

-The complete evaluation results, including LLM-as-a-judge and human evaluation data, are available in the Evaluation result folder.
+The complete evaluation results, including LLM-as-a-judge and human evaluation data, are available in the Evaluation results folder.
 The results include:
 - LLM-as-a-judge evaluation (multiple configurations and scenarios)
 - Human evaluation (expert-based assessment)